elifesciences-publications/clusterpluck/README.md

 ```
 source activate clusterpluck
 ```
-With the shogun environment activated, install the clusterpluck package and the NINJA-utils developmental tools.
+With the clusterpluck environment activated, install the clusterpluck package and the NINJA-utils developmental tools.

 ```
 # clusterpluck